So, you’ve decided you want an IUD — congratulations! There are five different IUDs to choose from, so how do you know which one is best for you?

 An intrauterine device (IUD) is a type of long-acting reversible birth control that almost all women can use.
 It is a small, T-shaped device made of either plastic or copper that your health care provider inserts into your uterus to prevent pregnancy.
 Once placed, the IUD is more than 99 percent effective at preventing pregnancy for several years.

 There is only one nonhormonal IUD available.
-It works by releasing small amounts of copper into the uterus, which stops sperm from fertilizing an egg.
+The copper in the IUD, as well as the presence of the device itself, stops sperm from fertilizing an egg and may also prevent implantation.
 The four available hormonal IUDs contain levonorgestrel, which is a form of the hormone progestin.
 The IUD releases small amounts of the hormone into the uterus over time.
 The hormone prevents pregnancy by thickening cervical mucus, making it more difficult for sperm to reach the egg.
 It also thins the lining of the uterus.

 ParaGard is the only nonhormonal IUD.
 It sometimes is called the copper IUD.

-Lasts for: Ten years (although a recent study shows it is effective for up to 12 years)
+Lasts for: Ten years (although a well-designed study shows it is effective for up to 12 years)

 Benefits: ParaGard is the longest-acting reversible form of birth control available.
 It’s a method of birth control that doesn’t use hormones, which is an important factor for some women, said Kristyn Brandi, M.D., F.A.C.O.G., a family planning specialist at Boston University and Boston Medical Center.

-Possible side effects: ParaGard can make periods heavier and more painful, but usually these effects decrease within a year of use.
+Possible side effects: ParaGard can make periods heavier and more painful, but in some people these effects decrease after a year of use.
 “Someone that has light periods should expect no change or possibly a slightly heavier period,” Dr. Brandi said.
 “But for someone that has heavy periods, they may experience even heavier periods, so they may want to think about if this is a good option to them.”

 Bonus: It also can act as emergency contraception if inserted within five days of unprotected sex, Dr. Brandi said.